-NORTH SIDE CHINESE ALLIANCE CHURCH CONSTITUTION AND BY-LAWS (CURRENT) Definition: A local church shall consist of members of The Christian and Missionary Alliance of Australia in any locality duly organised according to the constitution for local churches as adopted by the General Council.
+Definition: A local church shall consist of members of The Christian and Missionary Alliance of Australia in any locality duly organised according to the constitution for local churches as adopted by the General Council.
 The work of the church shall be in the care of the Board of Elders under the leadership of the Solo Pastor or Senior Pastor.

 Unless otherwise stated, the word "Pastor" shall be taken to refer to the Solo Pastor or the Senior Pastor in those churches where there are more than one pastor.
+(Council 2022)

+1. NAME

-(Council 2022) 1.
-NAME This church shall be known as "The North Side Chinese Alliance Church of The Christian and Missionary Alliance of Australia." (see 3.2 Developing Church to Organised Church, (2) 4b (Page 51)).
-2. MEMBERSHIP AND DOCTRINE Qualifications for membership shall consist of:
+This church shall be known as "The North Side Chinese Alliance Church of The Christian and Missionary Alliance of Australia."

+2. MEMBERSHIP AND DOCTRINE

-1) Satisfactory evidence of regeneration 2) Belief in God the Father, Son and Holy Spirit; in the verbal inspiration of the Holy Scriptures as originally given; in the vicarious atonement of the Lord Jesus Christ; in the eternal salvation of all who believe in Him and the eternal punishment of all who reject Him 3) Acceptance of the doctrines of the Lord Jesus Christ as Saviour, Sanctifier, Healer and Coming King 4) Full sympathy with the Society's principles and objectives and co-operation by contributing to its work 5) Any other requirement that may be stated in the By-Laws By-laws 1: Members of the Church The members of the Church consist of:
+- a.
+Qualifications for membership shall consist of: - 1.
+Satisfactory evidence of regeneration - 2.
+Belief in God the Father, Son and Holy Spirit; in the verbal inspiration of the Holy Scriptures as originally given; in the vicarious atonement of the Lord Jesus Christ; in the eternal salvation of all who believe in Him and the eternal punishment of all who reject Him - 3.
+Acceptance of the doctrines of the Lord Jesus Christ as Saviour, Sanctifier, Healer and Coming King - 4.
+Full sympathy with the Society's principles and objectives and co-operation by contributing to its work - 5.
+Acceptance of Membership Expectations, listed under 2.b.

+6. Any other requirement that may be stated in the By-Laws